-The party`s leader, former President Cristina Fernandez, a proponent of government intervention in the economy, may run against Macri for president next year, raising further questions about the country`s economic prospects.
-She has, however, been tarred by a graft scandal marked by the jailing of several former officials.
+The party`s leader, former President Cristina Fernandez, a populist and proponent of government intervention in the economy, may run against Macri for president next year, raising further questions about the country`s economic prospects.
+She has, however, been tarred by a graft scandal marked by the jailing of several of her former officials.

-Macri is caught between voters tired of fiscal belt-tightening measures already implemented and investor pressure to unveil further spending cuts.
-Ratings agency S&P said it revised its outlook on Argentina to negative from stable due to risks that the government may not be able to implement its economic plan.
+Macri is caught between voters tired of fiscal belt-tightening measures already implemented and investor pressure to unveil a package of further spending cuts austere enough to keep calming the markets.

 "We lost our jobs because of the government`s orthodox, fundamentalist policies," said Jorge Harvez, 63, an office worker with the agriculture ministry who was fired on Thursday.